ncheymol/memdocs/memdocs/configmgr/comanage/company-portal.md

 - Some app information, for example if a restart is required or the estimated time to install

 - [App groups](../apps/deploy-use/create-app-groups.md)

+- Show Required Programs and Updates before the deadline is reached

 Other known issues: